-Researchers who are not Australian citizens or permanent residents in Australia are eligible to apply as a Chief Investigator B to J.
+Researchers who are not citizens or permanent residents of Australia are eligible to apply as a Chief Investigator B to J.

 Relevant documents including the THS & COR guidelines, application template and category descriptors can be found on the Grant Connect webpage.